Unrealitix/NeoGXP/README.md

 ### Possible improvements (actively) being worked on ###

-* Replace FMOD with something open source/open licensed -> SoLoud
+* Replace FMODEX with something open source/open licensed -> SoLoud
 * Make full screen crashes function better

 ### I have some ideas for new features!
 Who do I talk to? ###